localgovy/marketregular/content/blog/st-lawrence-north-farmers-market-first-timer.md

 - **Before 7 AM:** Be in [North](https://www.marketregular.com/markets/st-lawrence-farmers-market) if you want the farmers’ market at full open — South isn’t open yet on Saturday until 7.
 - **After the farm stalls:** Walk over to [South](https://www.marketregular.com/markets/st-lawrence-market) for permanent merchants if you still have energy; South is **7 AM–5 PM** Saturdays.
 - **MarketRegular Tip:** St. Lawrence can feel like one destination, but it’s two buildings sharing Front Street.
 North is where the Saturday farmers’ market lives — farm vendors from 5 AM in the Market Hall, year-round, back in the new North building since April 2025.
-South is the permanent hall of butchers, cheese counters, and the classic market crowd, open from 7 AM Saturdays and closed Mondays.
+South is the year-round hall of butchers, cheese counters, and the classic market crowd, open from 7 AM Saturdays and closed Mondays.
 For a first visit, start at North while it’s early, then wander to South when you’re ready — or save South for a weekday when North isn’t running.
 Pair this with our [year-round halls guide](https://www.marketregular.com/blog/year-round-toronto-farmers-markets) if you also want Allan Gardens and Dufferin Grove.

 Filter by Saturday on the [homepage](https://www.marketregular.com).
 Year-round circuit: [Year-round Toronto farmers’ markets](https://www.marketregular.com/blog/year-round-toronto-farmers-markets).
 West-end Saturday: [West-end Saturday farmers’ markets](https://www.marketregular.com/blog/west-end-saturday-farmers-markets).